Kazoryah/obsidian-reference-linker/README.md

 ## *(command)* Reference Linker: Import Annotations
 > Import annotations from an article at the end of the current note, if the note has *citekey* as a title.
+>
+> If some annotations are already there, it will remove the *Annotations* section (/!\ and everything after) to update it.

 1. *Note with correct name*
 ![Alt text](img/image-2.png)